ultraiam/ultraiam/README.md

 - 👋 Hi, I’m @ultraiam.
 Yes my name is iAM
 - 👀 I’m interested in Web and Mobile/iOS App Development!
-- 🌱 I’m self taught from the Complete Web, iOS and Swift Devevelopment course by Dr. Angela Yu and AppAcademy's Open Software Egnineering program.
+- 🌱 I taught myself how to code through resources like Dr. Angela Yee's Complete Web Dev Course, AppAcademy.io Open Software Engineering course, and FreeCodeCamp.
-- 💞️ I’m looking to collaborate on iOS and Web Apps!
-In the meantime I'm posting projects from Frontend Mentor, and other personal projects.
+- 💞️ I haven't decided on which discipline of software engineering that I'd like to specialize in, but I am most interested in algorithmic trading models.
 - 📫 How to reach me: IG or Twitter @ultraiam.

 <!---